getodk/docs/odkx-src/docs-tech-guide.rst

     	.. tip::

 		You can make minor edits to files directly on github.
 To do this:
 			#.
-Browse the folder in which the file to be edited is located
+Browse to the folder in which the file to be edited is located
 			#.
 Open the file you want to edit
 			#.
 Click the pencil icon at the top right corner in order to edit the file
 			#.
 Make your changes